 during the age of grace.
 We are the salt of the earth; we are the preservative

-if not worse than the Jews in the ancient days of Israel with the Law of
+if not worse than the Jews in the days of ancient Israel with the Law of

 Moses.
 They had the example of Abraham, “who believed God and it was